 Loneliness

-To be without your famliy or friends makes the change extra challenging, and it can take some time before you get to know new people.
+If you, in connection with your studies, have moved to another country it means that you are in a completely new context, without your family or friends.
+That can make the change extra challenging, and it can take some time before you get to know new people.
 In addition, it may be difficult to understand the language and the cultural codes of the new country.
 You probably need to communicate in English - and if you do not have English as your mother tongue it can be difficult to nuance the language.

 Homesickness is common among international students